❊ Code of Conduct/

 • Photography and video recording must respect the privacy of others.
 Recording in restrooms, changing areas, or in any manner that violates personal privacy is strictly prohibited and may result in removal and referral to law enforcement.

-The Madison Community Pool and the Borough of Madison may photograph or record activities and events occurring in public areas of the facility for promotional, informational, or archival purposes.
+• The Madison Community Pool and the Borough of Madison may photograph or record activities and events occurring in public areas of the facility for promotional, informational, or archival purposes.
 By entering the facility, members and guests acknowledge that photography and video recording may occur and grant the Borough of Madison the right to use such images or recordings, without compensation, for lawful municipal purposes including but not limited to marketing materials, social media, websites, publications, and other communications.

-Members with specific concerns regarding photography are encouraged to contact pool management.
+• Members with specific concerns regarding photography are encouraged to contact pool management.

 • Wireless internet access may be provided as a convenience to members and guests.

-• Accessing, transmitting, or displaying obscene, explicit, illegal, or otherwise inappropriate content
+• Accessing, transmitting, or displaying obscene, explicit, illegal, or otherwise inappropriate content.

-• Engaging in unlawful activity
+• Engaging in any unlawful activity.

-• Harassing, threatening, or disruptive online behavior
+• Engaging in harassing, threatening, or disruptive online behavior.

-The Borough of Madison reserves the right to restrict or terminate Wi-Fi access at any time for misuse or behavior inconsistent with this Code of Conduct.
+• The Borough of Madison reserves the right to restrict or terminate Wi-Fi access at any time for misuse or behavior inconsistent with this Code of Conduct.

-Wi-Fi access is provided as a public convenience and is used at the user’s own risk.
+• Wi-Fi access is provided as a public convenience and is used at the user’s own risk.

 • The Madison Community Pool is a shared recreational environment.
 Personal music or audio devices must be used in a manner that does not disturb or interfere with the comfort of other patrons.